kowsalyasumathi/EXPERIMENT-2-Experimental-verification-of-various-Fiber-losses--Propagation-Loss-Bend-Loss/README.md

 **Result:**
-Attenuation and bending loss characteristics verified.
+Thus the Attenuation and bending loss characteristics of different wavelengths of 650nm and 950nm of plastic fiber is successfully verified.

 ---